TaylorStein-73/11Labs-Interviewer/README.md

 # Pulse - AI Conversation Interface

-A modern, interactive AI conversation interface built with Next.js, Neon and ElevenLabs.
-This application provides a seamless way to have voice conversations with an AI assistant and sync them in your serverless Postgres.
+A modern, interactive AI conversation interface built with Next.js and ElevenLabs.
+This application provides a seamless way to have voice conversations with an AI assistant.

 <img src="https://github.com/user-attachments/assets/1267a85c-d35a-4779-8d7f-a07f4aa1ec7a" />